David Berkowitz

 2015 - Fellow, American Association for the Advancement of Science (AAAS)

-2008 - Japan Society for the Promotion of Science Fellow
+2008 - Japan Society for the Promotion of Science (JSPS) Fellow

 2006 - Visiting Professor, Max Planck Institute for Molecular Physiology, Dortmund, Germany